 A graduate of Tufts University School of Medicine, Dr. Motta began his extensive work with the AMA as a student chapter president.
-A member of the AMA House of Delegates since 2003, Dr. Motta served eight years (2008–2016) on the AMA Council on Science and Public Health, including one year (2012-2013) on its executive committee.
+A member of the AMA House of Delegates since 2003, Dr. Motta served eight years (2008–2016) on the AMA Council on Science and Public Health, including one year (2012–2013) on its Executive Committee.

 Devoting much of his time at the AMA to championing the uninsured, Dr. Motta has targeted complex health care issues, such as the high cost of medical insurance and excessive pharmaceutical costs.
-In addition to his service on the council, Dr. Motta has also been a member of the AMA New England delegation, a member of the United States Adopted Names Review Board and has served as vice chair of the Massachusetts Medical Society (MMS) delegation to the AMA.
+In addition to his service on the council, Dr. Motta has also been a member of the AMA New England delegation, a member of the United States Adopted Names Review Board, and served as vice chair of the Massachusetts Medical Society (MMS) delegation to the AMA.

-Also active in organized medicine at the local level, Dr. Motta has held a variety of leadership roles spanning nearly two decades with MMS, including serving as president, as chair and vice chair of the MMS Committee on Legislation, and on a special ad hoc committee on tort reform.
+Active in organized medicine at the local level, Dr. Motta has held a variety of leadership roles spanning nearly two decades with MMS, including serving as president, as chair and vice chair of the MMS Committee on Legislation, and on a special ad hoc committee on tort reform.